Does anyone know any attorney out there that handles Sprint overbilling?

 Thrifty Fun has been around so long that many of our pages have been reset several times.
 Archives are older versions of the page and the feedback that was provided then.

 We signed up for 2 cell phones and agreed to our plan.
-Sprint messed the plan up so badly and compounded it for months after.
+Sprint messed the plan up so bad and compounded it for months after.
 I kept calling to get it all corrected to no avail.
 Sprint even broke their own guarantee as noted on their contract summary sheet.
 They changed the contract date within 2 months time.
 I have yet to get satisfaction from Sprint.

 Add your voice to the conversation.
 Click here to answer this question.